 Although many New Yorkers skip town for the Fourth of July, New York City hosts truly impressive fireworks displays as well as a number of other events to commemorate the holiday.
-Visitors to New York City get a vacation bonus: They can watch the largest fireworks display in the United States in person, which makes for a very spectacular holiday, even if it's a bit different from what you're used to.
+Visitors to New York City get a vacation bonus: They can watch the largest fireworks display in the United States in person, which makes for a very spectacular holiday.

-The annual Independence Day family-friendly cruise on Hornblower Infinity Yacht offers an open bar for grownups and kid-pleasing picnic favorites like baked beans, mac and cheese and BBQ chicken.
-Those looking for fancier fare can book a five-hour dinner cruise from Hudson's restaurant at Pier 81, and enjoy premium drinks from the open bar and a four-course gourmet meal.
-And Hornblower Cruises offers four separate cruises departing from the East River's Pier 15, all of which sell out quickly.
+Hornblower offers many Independence Day cruises.
+Some, like the one on the Infinity Yacht, offers an open bar for grownups and kid-pleasing picnic favorites like mac and cheese and BBQ chicken.
+Hornblower Cruises offers a few separate cruises departing from the East River's Pier 15, all of which sell out quickly.

 Dance the Night Away at a Waterside Festival